vberlier/narwhal/README.md

 }
 ```

-You can check out the [tmpdir fixture example](https://github.com/vberlier/narwhal/tree/master/examples/tmpdir_fixture) if you want to see an example of a more practical fixture.
+You can check out the [tmpdir fixture example](https://github.com/vberlier/narwhal/tree/master/examples/tmpdir_fixture) for an example of a more practical fixture.

-Most of the features that are available with tests are also available with fixtures.
-You can use assertions and apply test modifiers.
-Assertions allow you to cleanly exit a test if there's a problem during setup or teardown code.
-If the setup code fails for instance, Narwhal will report the error right away without attempting to execute the test.
+Fixtures are really similar to actual tests as they allow you to use assertions and test modifiers.
+Assertions make it possible to abort test execution if there's a problem during setup or teardown code.
+If the setup code fails, Narwhal will report the error right away without attempting to execute the test itself.

 ```c
 TEST_FIXTURE(text_file, FILE *)